Real Estate Minor Summer Institute

 No. Final exams are taken during the last week of each session.

 On-campus housing is available but not included in the $10,000 tuition.
 Students apply to housing separately.
 Housing applications for the summer will open April 1, 2019.
 For more answers to frequently asked housing and residential life questions, click the Housing & Student Life link on the left-hand menu of the homepage.

 While housing is optional, participants are strongly encouraged to reside on campus, as this component has proven to expand the learning environment outside of the classroom and accelerate group discussions and networking.
 Further, the "dorm life" exposes students to different ideas, cultures, personalities and experiences, allowing students to become better-rounded, open-minded individuals.

-While meal plans are not included in the cost of tuition, the program does cater one or two complimentary meals each week throughout the program.
+While meal plans are not included in the cost of tuition, the program does cater one complimentary meals each Thursday throughout the program.
 Wavebuck$ do not roll over for use.
 Specifically, Wavebuck$ and NOLAbuck$ expire at the end of the spring semester, typically mid-May.